Peer-Review Policy and Process

 Sources of Peer Reviewers

 Reviewers are drawn from the journal’s editorial board and volunteer peer reviewer pool.
+Peer-reviewers are selected for specific subject of research paper/article.
 Occasionally reviewers identified as being suitable through different sources will be approached.

-Note: Recommendations from other institutions member as a peer reviewer is accepted and they need to send us the name, affiliations, qualification, experience and official email id and contact no.
+Note: Recommendations from other institutions teaching faculty / subject expert as a peer reviewer is accepted and they need to send us the name, affiliations, qualification, experience, designation and official email id and contact no.